 Just like the Visa Business card, the 0% introductory APR lasts for six months.
 Again, if you’re in need of extra time to pay off purchases without accruing interest, this gives you a little room (but not a ton) to do so.
 This Enhanced account includes further Visa perks like up to 15% discounts on business purchases through the Visa SavingsEdge program and Visa Purchase Security.

 If you’re looking for a rewards card that’s, well, a little more rewarding, the CapitalOne Spark Cash for Business is a good alternative.
 The card earns unlimited 2% cash back on every purchase with no limit to how much you can earn.
-There’s also a $500 signup bonus if you spend at least $4,500 in the first three months of owning the card.

 The card’s $95 annual fee could be a drawback for some business owners, though, as it’s pretty high and can detract from your cashback earnings.
 CapitalOne does waive the fee for the first year.
 So if you get this card, make sure you’re ready for the fee when it hits after you’ve had the account for a year.